Sport & Recreation

 “I’m a speed and movement coach, and I work with professional cricket, football, rugby and other sports people.
 We all need the track to improve our fitness.
 So it’s great for all the other sports in the community, it’s great for those who just want to get fit, and great for those focusing on their Track and Field sports.”

-“The track is also a place where retired groups, OAPs, less able-bodied people, can come and walk around.
+The track is also a place where retired groups, OAPs, less able-bodied people, can come and walk around.
 It’s a great place for the community to be social and build on their well-being.
-This is fantastic it’s coming to Folkestone!”
+This is fantastic and it’s here in Folkestone!”

+Nicolas Shaw is the Centre Manager of the Three Hills Sports Park and is overseeing the building of the track.
 “You will see there’s space on the track for other athletic disciplines.
 We’ve got a hammer cage where we can train with hammer and discus etc. There’s a long jump and triple jump area which will have sand pits.
-And there are also professional throwing circles which are being put in place for shot-put.
-The inner area of the track needs to be prepared for the throwing disciplines, and we’re aiming for them to be ready for the athletics summer season 2023.”
+And there are also professional throwing circles for shot-put.”

 on site PAVILION